manuelfs12/temperature-go/README.md

 * **main.go**: This is the body of the application, where all the coding logic is in.
 I import some packages from the standard library, declare the `main()` function and all the other functions that makes the application work.

 ### Debated design choices?
-Using a framework vs standard library, Go vs other languages etc
+Using a framework vs standard library, Go vs other languages, etc.

-#### Go vs [Insert Language Here]
+#### Go vs Another language
 Since before starting CS50x, I was toying with the idea of learning Go, but got scared when I read that it was a combination of Python and C.
-After going through CS50x, and learning C, this motivated me to work with Go, since I like static type languages.
+After going through CS50x, and dipping my toes in C, it motivated me to work with Go, since I like static type languages.

 I have previous experience working with languages like Python, Javascript and C#, But for this project I wanted to challenge myself and create something in a new language.